elastos/Elastos.DID.Native.SDK/README.md

 -> wallet $ create YOUR-WALLET-NAME
 ```

-'YOUR-WALLET-DATA-DIRECTORY' : wallet data directory with given path;
+'YOUR-WALLET-DATA-DIRECTORY': wallet data directory with the given path;

-'YOUR-WALLET-NAME' : a new wallet with given name.
+'YOUR-WALLET-NAME': a new wallet with given name.

-After inputing 'create' command, you also need choose the mnemonic language, mnemonic word count, passphrase for encoring mnemonic and payment password.
+After entering the 'create' command, you also need to choose the mnemonic language, mnemonic word count, passphrase for encoring mnemonic, and payment password.
 After finishing a
-series of operation, you has a new spv wallet.
+series of operations, you have a new SPV wallet.

 Second, open your test case folder: